 31- This is the 3500 horsepower generator in the foreground, on September 11, 1936 created the first power from the dam in Boulder City. `

-34-This is the high-voltage switching yard in the Department of the Interior at Boulder Dam, at night April 27, 1937.
+34-This is the high-voltage switching yard in the Department of the Interior with the steel distribution equipment against a black desert sky. at Boulder Dam, at night April 27, 1937.

-35-(1934) – Looking down at the construction of one of the Nevada intake towers that will rise 395 feet into the air.
+35-(1934) – Hoover dam turbines; Looking down at the construction of one of the Nevada intake towers that will rise 395 feet into the air.
 These towers permit and control flow of water into tunnels and then to huge generators in the power turbines below the 727-foot dam.

 36- These six 82, 500-vollite generator in the world’s biggest power plant in the Nevada wing of the power house at Boulder Dam Feb.
 7, 1939 can start electricity over the world’s longest power transmission line ( 365 miles to Los Angeles).
 Production at that time was approximately one-third of the ultimate capacity.
 (AP Photo)